KSHobbyProjs/pmm-analysis-kit/README.md

 # pmm-utils
-A toolkit for computing exact eigenpair data of physical models and running a parametric matrix model / eigenvectors continuation on that data.
+A toolkit for computing exact eigenpair data of physical models and running a parametric matrix model / eigenvectors continuation using that data.

 ---